 Live video will only grow in importance – live streaming is available on every major social media platform and it is only getting bigger to hook in users with short attention spans.”

 Now, if you ever find yourself frustrated with how to track and visualize subscriber and unsubscriber data, you can see these metrics in Databox for free.

-If you want to start tracking all of these metrics in Databox, you can do it for free.
+If you want to start tracking all of these metrics in our marketing dashboard software, Databox lets you do it for free.
 Just create your free account here and get started connecting and visualizing your data.

 POPULAR DASHBOARD EXAMPLES & TEMPLATES